P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 - /report \<PlayerName\> \<Reason1\> \[Reason2\]...

-  Player can execute this command with this argument to report directly in chat/console without using a book.
+  Players can execute this command with this argument to report directly in chat/console without using a book.

   > [!TIP] Can use an alias for this reason.